Dkothand/Mass_git-pull_script/README.md

 `mkdir class`

 #### 2. Populate directory
-This is the most labor-intensive part; you'll need to clone down each repository you'll want to have the script run on inside of the `class` directory we just made.
+- This is the most labor-intensive part; you'll need to clone down each repository you'll want to have the script run on inside of the `class` directory we just made, you can then `mv` the cloned repo to the student's name.

+- Note that when cloning directories, naming conventions matter; don't have any whitespace.
+ex: `JaneB` is okay but `Jane B` or `JaneB  ` will not work

-Add `gapull.sh` and `gapullall.sh` files to `class` directory on the same level as the repositories.
+- Add `gapull.sh` and `gapullall.sh` files to `class` directory on the same level as the repositories.

+- Give execute permissions to files
+`chmod +x gapull.sh`
+`chmod +x gapullall.sh`

 #### 3. Running the script
 `cd` into `class` directory